-I was born and raised in South Africa and moved to the United States in my mid-twenties.
-After earning my degree from Georgia State University in Atlanta, I became a Licensed Professional Counselor (LPC) in Georgia in 1999.
+I grew up in South Africa and later moved to the United States, where I earned my Master’s in Counseling from Georgia State University.
+I have been a Licensed Professional Counselor (LPC) since 1999.

 Treatment Approach

-With over 20 years of experience in traditional cognitive behavioral therapy (CBT), my approach to counseling has grown to include a strong focus on trauma-informed care.
-While I continue to offer CBT-based “talk therapy,” I often encourage clients to consider deeper, integrative approaches that support lasting emotional and nervous system healing.
+With over 20 years of experience as a Licensed Professional Counselor, my work began with a strong foundation in cognitive behavioral therapy (CBT) and has evolved to focus on trauma-informed care.
+While CBT-based talk therapy remains part of my work, I encourage clients to explore deeper, integrative approaches that support lasting emotional healing and nervous system regulation.

-My work is informed by training in EMDR (Eye Movement Desensitization and Reprocessing) through the Center for Excellence in EMDR, as well as Internal Family Systems (IFS-Informed) through the IFS Institute.
-I also draw on the narrative-based work of Dan Allender and his model of Story Engagement.
+My clinical approach is informed by training in EMDR (Eye Movement Desensitization and Reprocessing) through the Center for Excellence in EMDR, as well as IFS-informed therapy through the IFS Institute.
+I am also influenced by the narrative-based work of Dan Allender and his model of Story Engagement.

-These approaches are evidence-based and compassionate, helping clients process trauma, develop greater self-awareness, and move toward resilience, clarity, and emotional freedom.
+These evidence-based, trauma-informed approaches help clients process trauma, increase self-awareness, and move toward greater resilience, clarity, and emotional freedom.

 Education & Credentials: